MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 ## Use private distribution group

 By default, Distribute uses a public distribution group.
-If you want to use a private distribution group, you will need to change the `UpdateTrack` property in the **Distribute** section of the **AppCenterBehavior** behavior to the `Private` value.
+If you want to use a private distribution group, you will need to change `UpdateTrack` to Private.
+To do this, choose **Private** in the **Update Track** dropdown under **Distribute** section on the game object with **AppCenterBehavior** attached.

 When using the private track, a browser window will open up to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.